No. 13 Kentucky tops No. 10 Arkansas 75-64 in SEC opener | WTOP

-Kentucky (8-1, 1-0) overcame a sluggish start from a 12-day break to eventually lead 57-48 early in the fourth quarter before Arkansas rallied to within 63-60 with 3:19 remaining.
-Blair Green then made a 3-pointer, Jazmine Massengill added a layup and Howard a 3 for a nine-point cushion.
+Kentucky (8-1, 1-0) overcame a sluggish start after a 12-day break to eventually lead 57-48 early in the fourth quarter before Arkansas rallied to within 63-60 with 3:19 remaining.
+Blair Green then made a 3-pointer, Jazmine Massengill added a layup and Howard a 3 for a 71-62 cushion.

 POLL IMPLICATIONS